List of Hollyoaks characters introduced in 2016: Daniel Lomax

 Daniel Lomax, made his first on-screen appearance on 23 December 2016 as the son of Leela Lomax (Kirsty-Leigh Porter) and Louis Loveday (Karl Collins) and was named after Leela's deceased father Danny Lomax.
 Daniel is born two months premature after Leela goes into labour at her wedding to Cameron Campbell (Cameron Moore).
-Daniel suffers from breathing difficulties, so he has to stay in the specialist baby care unit.
+Daniel has breathing difficulties, so he has to stay in the specialist baby care unit.
 There, it is discovered Daniel has a mongolian spot birthmark meaning Cameron is not his father.
 When Cameron discovers this, he forces Leela to choose between him and Daniel, and Leela chooses Daniel.
 Cameron believes Louis' son Zack Loveday (Duayne Boachie) is Daniel's father, but Louis later arrives at the hospital to meet Daniel.
 Louis gets involved in an affair with his ex-wife Simone Loveday (Jacqueline Boatswain), marrying Simone's sister Martine Deveraux (Kéllé Bryan) whilst away working and engaged to Leela.
 Everyone finds out Louis's deceit on his and Leela's wedding day and on that night Breda McQueen (Moya Brady) kidnaps Louis and she murders him as part of her "bad dads" scheme only for Mac Nightingale (David Easter) to blackmail her over Louis' death.